How I Cure a Cold and the Flu in One Day With Natural Remedies

 4. Cold Packs for Fever

 Like the mentholated cream, I get the cold packs from my nearest drugstore.
 When it comes to using them, I just place them on my forehead and around the sinuses.
 Sometimes, I use a damp cloth instead as it provides the same relieving effect as the cold packs.
-Cold packs reduce the body temperature and help fight fever which accompanies the infection.
+Cold packs reduce the body temperature and help fight fever which accompanies the infections.

 5. Drinking Hot Liquids